satvna/prarie-chatbot/README.md

 # Prairie Chatbot
 A program which takes questions and anwers them with information from the the "documents" folder.
-In this project, the documents and example queries asked regard information about the Blackland Prarie of Central Texas, but it can be modified to suit own content.
+In this project, the documents and example queries asked regard information about the Blackland Prarie of Central Texas, but it can be modified to suit your own content.

 # How to use
 - Generate API keys for [Pinecone](https://www.pinecone.io/) and [Hugging Face](https://huggingface.co/).
 Rename the ".env-template" file ".env" and paste your keys in.